A NOTE ON MILLS' ELECTRICITY:

 INDIGO PRODUCTION & DYEING

-Today, only 30% of the World's denim Mills use "pre-reduced " indigo which is the most sustainable dyestuff on the market, which requires little to no water and eliminates the wastewater and sludge that powdered indigo creates.
+Today, most indigo is produced in China in powder form, which requires caustic and hydrosulfite to be applied, otherwise it will not stick to the cotton.
+Only a small percentage of the World's denim Mills use "pre-reduced " indigo which is the most environmentally friendly dyestuff on the market, which requires little to no water and eliminates the wastewater and sludge that powdered indigo creates.
 It also shields workers from toxic powder exposure and reduces the amount of waste salt by 70 percent.

 San Francisco biotech firm Huue believes that the answer to synthetic indigo is Genetically Engineered Bacteria to mirror the way the Japanese indigo plant, Polygonum Tinctorium, makes and holds its color.
 Tinctorium uses E. coli to produce indican, the chemical precursor to indigo, in large bioreactors.
 The microbial fermentation process can save 100 tonnes of petroleum and 10 tonnes of toxic chemicals per tonne of product.
 Pili’s process uses about 5x less water and 10x less energy because microbes work at room temperature!

 Foam Dyeing is a new water-free process that eliminates the waste created from the traditional dyeing processes.
 Foam is obtained from an aqueous solution and then spread on a fabric.
 Pretty neat if you ask me.
 The foam is made from a watery solution, which includes a foaming agent and a carrier for the dye stuff.
 The indigo dye is then transferred to yarns in an oxygen-deprived environment sealed by a nitrogen hood.
 This is a revolutionary process that has been in development for nearly a decade.